5 Classic Trainers

 The Unmodern Man Choice

-“My love affair with The Brand with The 3 Stripes has lasted longer than most marriages and while my head has been turned on occasion by the likes of Nike and Diadora, ultimately they’ve been short-lived flings, brief dalliances before I returned to my first love.
+“My love affair with The Brand With The 3 Stripes has lasted longer than most marriages and while my head has been turned on occasion by the likes of Nike and Diadora, ultimately they’ve been short-lived flings, brief dalliances before I returned to my first love.

 I dread to think how many pairs of adidas I’ve gone through over the years.
 Despite my uncanny knack of attracting more dirt than your average 4 year old, I’ve always been a sucker for light colourways, meaning new pairs have always had an eye-wateringly short lifespan.

-My favourite pair was always going to come from the golden period of re-releases that adidas had during the first decade of this century.
+My favourite pair were always going to come from the golden period of re-releases that adidas had during the first decade of this century.
 These were the days before a re-issue meant huge runs of substandard quality shoes being pumped out in every colourway imaginable; before the hype-beasts took over and you could bag limited edition shoes without queuing outside Hanon for 3 days.

 Ultimately, I’ve gone with the 2004 edition of Indoor Super as my all-time favourite.
 The build quality on these was absolutely superb and the detailing was top notch: from the unique gum outsole to the perforation and stitching on the suede uppers.
 Originally designed for the squash courts but they look just as good with a nice pair of selvedge.
 Even the red, white and blue colourway couldn’t put me off.”